mongodb/docs-java/source/includes/fundamentals/explain-verbosity.rst

      - You have a problem with your query and you want as much information as possible to diagnose the issue.

-For information on what each verbosity level does, see the API Documentation on the :java-core-api:`ExplainVerbosity
-<com/mongodb/ExplainVerbosity>` enum type.